binaryage/totalspaces-web/sipupgrade.md

 TotalSpaces2 requires temporary changes to your security settings to be upgraded.
 [Read more about the settings here.](/sip-details)

+<b>NOTE: If you already have SIP disabled, please just upgrade as normal, this process is not required.</b>

 Note you should only need to do this once to allow running the 2.6 series of TotalSpaces2, future upgrades should not need this process.

 <ul class="steps-list">